terminal42/escargot/README.md

 ## Roadmap / Ideas

 * This is just an alpha version so please expect things to break.
-I'm going to follow SemVer for this library which is why whe have 0.x version numbers for now unit I personally find it to be stable enough to release version 1.0.0.
+I'm going to follow SemVer for this library which is why we have 0.x version numbers for now unit I personally find it to be stable enough to release version 1.0.0.

 * What about having Escargot interpret JavaScript before starting to crawl the content?
 Should be possible